On this page:

 RTP Scholarships can currently be provided for a period of between 3 and 4 years for research doctorate students and up to 2 years for research masters students.
 The COVID-19 relief measure allows HEPs to provide students with RTP Scholarship extensions of up to 6 months for students whose research activities have been materially adversely impacted by COVID-19 restrictions.
 This new provision is only available to current students, enrolled as at 1 March 2020, and at the discretion of HEPs.
 This enables HEPs to support eligible research doctorate students for a maximum period of 4 years and 6 months and research masters students for up to 2 years and 6 months.

 Guidelines, conditions and calculations

-Australian government funding is provided through annual block grants to eligible Australian HEPs in accordance with section 46-20 of the Higher Education Support Act 2003 (HESA).
+Australian Government funding is provided through annual research block grants to eligible Australian HEPs in accordance with section 46-20 of the Higher Education Support Act 2003 (HESA).

-The Commonwealth Scholarships Guidelines (Research) 2017 provides the legislative basis for the provision of funding to this program and prescribes the conditions that apply to RTP grant amounts.
+The Commonwealth Scholarships Guidelines (Research) 2017 provide the legislative basis for the provision of funding to this program and prescribes the conditions that apply to RTP grant amounts.

 A detailed guide to calculating RTP grant amounts is available.